Medical identification tag

 A medical identification tag is a small emblem or tag worn on a bracelet, neck chain, or on the clothing bearing a message that the wearer has an important medical condition that might require immediate attention.
 For emergency medical providers such as paramedics and emergency physicians, medical identification tags are particularly useful in situations where the wearer is unconscious, altered mental status, very young, or otherwise unable to provide critical medical information.
 The tag is often made out of stainless steel or sterling silver.
 A wallet card with the same information may be used instead of or along with a tag, and a stick-on medical ID tag may be added or used alone.

 A type of medic identification alert is the USB medical alert tag, essentially a USB flash drive with capacity to store a great deal of emergency information, including contacts and medical conditions.
 This information is accessible by any computer with a USB port.
 However, the practical effectiveness of such a system is limited in many cases by medical computer systems that restrict the use of USB devices which may carry malware.
 It is also possible that a device carried by an unconscious person may not be their own, or not be up to date, with concomitant risks to health and legal liability of medical personnel.

 Another new type of medic identification alert is QR code based medical alert stickers.
 The QR code on the sticker links to a web service that contains the individual's emergency information.
 The information is accessed by any first responder or emergency personnel by scanning the QR code by using a smartphone.
 In addition to QR codes there are now products that include an embedded RFID chip that allows a first-responder to simply tap their phone against the device.
 Since a web service is used to store the information there is normally no limitation of how much information that can be stored.

+History

+In 1954, at the suggestion of Australian diabetes campaigner Ruby Board, the Diabetic Association of New South Wales introduced free printed cards for diabetics.
+This followed an incident in which a diabetic man was wrongfully arrested by police for public drunkenness, fell into a diabetic coma and died in police custody.